immich-app/immich/README.md

 **Core**: At least 2 cores, preffered 4 cores.

-# Getting Started
+# Technology Stack

-You can use docker compose for development and testing out the application, there are several services that compose Immich:
+There are several services that compose Immich:

 1. **NestJs** - Backend of the application
 2. **SvelteKit** - Web frontend of the application